KeyuWu-CS/MonoHair/readme.md

 	# Strands generation
 	python HairGrow.py --yaml=configs/reconstruct/big_wavy1

+## Visualization ##
+Download our released program at  [One Driven](https://1drv.ms/f/s!AhfQmEHzY54Ya2gGaslXnM2IPCk?e=phk5me "One Driven") to visualize the results.

+    # First copy the output/10-16/full/connected_strands.hair to ../Ours/Voxel_hair
+	cp data/case_name/output/10-16/full/connected_strands.hair data/case_name/ours/Voxel_hair

+	# unzip VoxelHair_demo_v3.zip and click VoxelHair_v1.exe.
+	# Then click "Load Strands" to visualize the results.
+You also can use Blender to achieve realistic rendering.

 ## Test your own data ##
 In our given examples, we ignored the steps of running colmap and training instant ngp.
 So if you want to test your own captured videos.
 Please refer to the [following steps](https://github.com/KeyuWu-CS/MonoHair/tree/master/video_preprocess).